WelbornGroup/Documentation/ProteinPrep.md

 This command may be slightly different using the reduce2 version.
 The build argument is to make sure the Histdines are correctly protonated.

 Open the output.pdb and you should see new lines corresponding to the hydrogens atoms that were added.
 Note however that these atoms are not numbered sequentially.
 It is good practice to open the file in VMD (or similar software) to CHECK the structure and save it again as a pdb.
-This will also fix the numbering issue.
-Always check your pdb files in VMD and in text editors to make sure problems are found early in the process.
+This will also fix the numbering issue. ***Always check your pdb files regularly in both VMD and text editors to make sure problems are found early in the process.***

 ### Structure Modification
 If the protein is missing residues you can add them using software like ([Modeller](AddMissingResidues.md)).
 Tinker also has an amino acid builder under the 'protein' command.
 If a structured domain needs to be built then homology modelling like Swiss-Model or AlphaFold can be useful.